cloudsolver/aws-sap/atoms/CloudFormation.md

 #Question  What are CF **Parameters**?
 - Parameters allow you to pass values to your templates when creating or updating a stack.
 These values can include information such as instance sizes, key pair names, and database passwords.
 By using parameters, you can create more flexible and reusable templates that can be used for different environments or use cases.
 `Fn::Ref` or simply `!Ref`.
-You don't know the value upfront.
+You need to know the value upfront.

-#Question  Which section of a CloudFormation template does not allow for conditions?
+#Question Name the section that does not allow for conditions.
 - Parameters.
 This section is a declaration to be referenced later in the template.

 #Question  What are **pseudo-parameters**?
-Pseudo-parameters are predefined by CloudFormation and are available for use in all stacks.
+CloudFormation predefines pseudo-parameters and is available for use in all stacks.
 They provide information about the stack and its environment.
-Pseudo-parameters cannot be changed and their values are automatically populated by CloudFormation during stack creation or update.
-Examples of pseudo-parameters include `AWS::Region`, which returns the region in which the stack is being created or updated, and `AWS::StackName`, which returns the name of the stack.
+Pseudo-parameters cannot be changed, and their values are automatically populated by CloudFormation during stack creation or update.
+Examples of pseudo-parameters include `AWS::Region`, which returns the region in which the stack is being created or updated, and `AWS::StackName`, which bears the stack's name.

 ---

-#Q What are **Mappings** and how do you access them ?
+#Q What are **Mappings**, and how do you access them ?
 Answer: This is hard-coded reference KV pairs.
-You know the values up front.
+You know the values upfront.
 Use `!FindInMap [MapName, FirstLevelKey, SecondLevelKey`

 ---

 #Q What are **Outputs** ?
-Cross stack references can be created so that experts in a company can create and maintain their portion of the cloud formation stacks.
+Cross-stack references can be created so that experts in a company can create and maintain their portion of the cloud formation stacks.
 Outputs are a way to provide information about the resources that were created by the CloudFormation stack.
-They enable you to expose useful information about the resources that can be used by other stacks or applications.
+They enable you to expose useful information about the resources that other stacks or applications can use.
-`Fn::ImportValue` and `!ImportValue` are used to import the outputs into a cloud-formation thereby linking them.
+`Fn::ImportValue` and `!ImportValue` import the outputs into a cloud formation thereby linking them.

 ---
 #Q What are **Conditions**?